4 best practices of test case management in Jira

 When describing test cases and test steps, it’s crucial to always have in mind that the better we explain them at the beginning, the more time we save.
 The time economization usually means also savings in the budget, so this case is really important for the whole company.
 Attentively explained actions reduce the number of questions, appointments, and e-mails from the others involved in the process.
 There are some useful tips we should take into consideration if we want to write good test cases for our team:

-- make your test cases short, and to-the-point;
+- make our test cases short, and to-the-point,

-- indicate the frameworks of your test cases;
+- indicate the frameworks of our test cases,

 - become familiar with the internal software modules.